aerinera/pheeb-ai-chatbot/README.md

 -   ### Chat with her
-she can talk to you about anything and she doesn't forget you and she has a structure that remembers your conversations and reacts according to your relationship status and your emotions, can make emotional analysis and approaches you accordingly
+  She can talk to you about anything — and she doesn’t forget you.
+  Phoebe remembers past conversations, reacts to your emotional state,
+  and adapts based on your relationship history.

 <div style="display: flex; gap: 24px; margin-top: 12px; align-items: center;">
   <img src="./assets/pheeb1.png" alt="Phoebe" style="height: 400px; border-radius: 16px;">